Compare Business Insurance in New Zealand

 What is public liability insurance?

 Public liability insurance covers compensation claims if you injure someone or damage their property during business operations.
 This includes customer injuries, property damage at client sites, or accidents caused by your products or services.
-Coverage typically ranges from $1-20 million.
+Coverage limits are chosen by the policyholder — check policy wording for available limits.

 What is professional indemnity insurance?